jakublaza/Data-Version-Control---Project-IES/README.md

 # How DVC Works

-# Installation and Quick Demo
+# Installation and Versioning Large Files
 [Click for instalation and introduction to DVC basic concepts](demo.md)